Thomas-Jones-1997/thomasjordanjones.github.io/README.md

 - 📄 Know about my experiences [https://thomas-jones-1997.github.io/](https://thomas-jones-1997.github.io/)

-- ⚡ Fun fact **I'm particularly passionate about the Sims game on PC, I am the founder and developer of Cookie Sims.
-Cookie Sims is my own personal website hosting the creations I've made on the Sims with 3 key things...
-One - I don't use mods in game as they can slow the game down and may not work with future game updates, Two - no advertisements on site as they intend to slow things down, Three - no paid premium membership, my creations should be free as players already spend enough on additional content.  ⚡**
+- ⚡ Fun fact **I'm the founder and developer of Cookie Sims, the idea is to showcase my own Sims builds online while enabling other fellow players to enjoy and download them. ⚡**

 <h3 align="left">Connect with me:</h3>
 <p align="left">